-With funding by the European Union the Horizon 2020 Marie Sklodowska – Curie, WEGO-ITN is made up of 18 institutions.
-It will host 15 Ph.D researchers creating the first European ITN on Feminist Political Ecology (FPE).
+With funding by the European Union the Horizon 2020 Marie Sklodowska – Curie, WEGO-ITN is made up of 20 institutions.
+It will host 15 Early Stage Researchers (ESRs) creating the first European ITN on Feminist Political Ecology (FPE).

-WEGO-ITN is made up of scholar-activists working on feminist political ecology from ten institutions in five European Union countries: Germany, Italy, Norway, The Netherlands, and the United Kingdom and eight institutions from seven countries for training and secondments: Australia, India, Indonesia, Italy, New Zealand, Uruguay and USA.
+WEGO-ITN is made up of scholar-activists working on feminist political ecology from ten institutions in six European Union countries: Germany, Italy, Norway, Spain, The Netherlands, and the United Kingdom and ten institutions from eight countries for training and secondments: Australia, India, Indonesia, Italy, New Zealand, Portugal, Uruguay and USA.

 - The International Institute of Social Studies of Erasmus University Rotterdam (ISS) (Coordinating Institute);